Hawthorne, California: Geography

 To the north of Hawthorne is the unincorporated community of Lennox and the city of Inglewood.
 To the east is the unincorporated community of Athens and the city of Gardena.
 To the south is the unincorporated community of El Camino Village, and the cities of Lawndale and Redondo Beach.
 Manhattan Beach is at the southwest corner of Hawthorne.
 To the west is the city of El Segundo, and the Los Angeles neighborhood of Westchester is to the northwest of Hawthorne.
-The unincorporated community of Del Aire is surrounded on three sides by Hawthorne.
+Hawthorne surrounds the unincorporated community of Del Aire on three sides.
+It also shares a small border on the northeast along Imperial Highway with the unincorporated community of Westmont.

-The Century Freeway (Glenn Anderson Freeway, I-105) runs along the northern boundary of Hawthorne, with the LACMTA Green Line light rail line running down the center of the Century Freeway.
+The Century Freeway (Glenn Anderson Freeway, I-105) runs along the northern boundary of Hawthorne, with the C Line light rail line running down the center of the Century Freeway.
 The San Diego Freeway (I-405) runs along the western boundary of Hawthorne.
 Major east–west streets in Hawthorne include Rosecrans Avenue, El Segundo Boulevard, and Imperial Highway.
 Major north–south streets include Aviation Boulevard, Inglewood Avenue, Hawthorne Boulevard, Prairie Avenue, Crenshaw Boulevard, and Van Ness Avenue.

 Hawthorne is five miles (8 km) from the Los Angeles International Airport.

 Hawthorne comprises ZIP codes 90250 and 90251.
 It is in the 310 area code, except for a small portion of northeastern Hawthorne, which is located in the 323 area code.